oracle-cne/ocne/doc/experimental/phase1.md

 ### Restart all pods in the Istio mesh

-Restart all pods in the Istio mesh to start using the new Istio sidecar.
+Restart all pods in the Istio mesh to use the new Istio sidecar.
 This can be achieved by rebooting the cluster, or by doing a rolling restart of each component within the Istio mesh.

+#### Manual restart of pods with Istio sidecars:

 The instructions below are only for manually doing a restart of components installed by Verrazzano.
 One way to check if any pods are left using the older proxy is:

 ```text
 kubectl get pods -A -o yaml | grep image: | grep proxyv2 | grep ghcr
 ```

-Manual restart of pods with Istio sidecars:

 ```text
 kubectl rollout restart deployment -n verrazzano-ingress-nginx ingress-controller-ingress-nginx-controller